 Let’s go over how medical equipment financing works, how much it can cost and how to apply.

-Medical equipment financing provides loans for medical professionals such as doctors, surgeons, dentists and specialists when they can’t buy necessary equipment outright.
+Medical equipment loans provide financing for medical professionals, such as doctors, surgeons, dentists and specialists, when they can’t buy equipment for their practice outright.

-There are several types of financing — from term loans to equipment financing and Small Business Administration-backed loans — that can help you purchase medical equipment for your business.
+Several types of financing — from term loans to equipment financing and government-backed loans — can help you purchase medical equipment for your business.

 How Does Medical Equipment Financing Work?

-Equipment financing is secured: When you buy medical equipment, the product itself acts as loan collateral.
-Depending on the type and condition of the equipment, you can receive up to 100% of the value in funding.
-This makes it possible to get a medical equipment loan with little or no down payment.
+It’s important to note that equipment financing is secured, meaning when you buy medical equipment, the product serves as loan collateral.
+Depending on the type and condition of the equipment, you could receive up to 100% of the value in funding.
+So it’s possible to get a medical equipment loan with little or no down payment.

 Do You Need a Medical Equipment Loan for Your Small Business?

-You may be wondering if the type of tools or machinery you need can be purchased with medical equipment financing.
+You may wonder if the type of tools or machinery you need can be purchased with medical equipment financing.
 Good news: Most common medical devices are eligible.

 A medical equipment loan can be used to acquire: